 New research finds that the cancer cells in a particularly aggressive form of pancreatic cancer rely heavily on a key protein to grow and spread.
 The findings may soon lead to new treatments and prevention strategies.

 Pancreatic cancer is particularly difficult to treat.
 The American Cancer Society estimate that up to 61 percent of people with early-stage pancreatic cancer live for at least 5 years after diagnosis.

 Some subtypes of pancreatic cancer are more aggressive than others.
-For example, pancreatic ductal adenocarcinoma is usually already at an advanced stage when doctors detect it, and its 5-year survival rate is less than 10 percent.
+For example, pancreatic ductal adenocarcinoma is usually already at an advanced stage when doctors detect it, and its 5-year survival rate is

 However, new research may have identified the main weakness of this aggressive form of cancer, which is that its cells are addicted to a key protein.